thasega/switchbotKicker/README.md

 Tested and confirmed to work on Raspberry Pi Pico W.
 MicroPython firmware used is [RPI_PICO_W-20241129-v1.24.1.uf2](https://micropython.org/download/RPI_PICO_W/)

+## Motivation
+SwitchBot's standard **Automation** has low accuracy in executing scenes at the scheduled time,
+and sometimes the execution fails entirely.
+Due to personal reasons, I need the scenes to be executed with a few seconds of accuracy.
+However, I didn't want to set up large and complex equipment just for that.

 ## Installation Steps
 1. **Buy a Raspberry Pi Pico W** :)
    - Make sure to note down its **MAC address** using any method.